Mandalorian007/dnd-encounter-helper/README.md

 - Filter by movement type (move, burrow, fly, swim)
 - Filter by alignment (need to add this if we do this)
 - Fix HP modifications by + or -
-- Details option modal for monsters & players on main page